keptn-sandbox/new-keptn-docs-engine/README.md

-# new-keptn-docs-engine
+# New Keptn Docs Engine

-GSoC 2022 Project: New Documentation site engine, powered by Docusaurus
+GSoC 2022 Project: New Documentation site engine, powered by Docusaurus.

+> :warning: Work in progress.
+More details are coming soon!